patrickbwarren/map-reduce-monte-carlo/README.md

 with np.printoptions(precision=3):
     print(cov-np.eye(*np.shape(cov))/12.0)
 ```
-which prints out first the (in this case 5 &times; 5) covariance matrix,
+which prints out first the (in this case 5 &times; 5) covariance
-and then the residuals (the variance of a random number
+matrix, and then the residuals (the variance of a random number
 uniformly distributed on [0, 1) is 1/12).
+For 10<sup>5</sup> the
-For 10^5^ the residuals should be down around 10^--4^ to 10^--5^.
+residuals should be down around 10<sup>&minus;4</sup> to
+10<sup>&minus;5</sup>.

-> *Egon: Don't cross [correlate] the streams.*
+> Egon: Don't cross [correlate] the streams.
-> *Peter: Why ?*
+  Peter: Why ?
-> *Egon: It would be bad.*
+  Egon: It would be bad.
-> *Peter: I'm fuzzy on the whole good / bad thing.
-What do you mean "bad" ?*
+  Peter: I'm fuzzy on the whole good / bad thing.
+What do you mean
+  "bad" ?
-> *Egon: Try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light.*
+  Egon: Try to imagine all life as you know it stopping
+  instantaneously and every molecule in your body exploding at the
+  speed of light.
-> *Raymond: Total protonic reversal.*
+  Raymond: Total protonic reversal.
+  Peter: That's bad&hellip; Okay&hellip; Alright,&hellip; important
-> *Peter: That's bad...
-Okay...
-Alright, ... important safety tip, thanks Egon.*
+  safety tip, thanks Egon.
-> --- Ghostbusters
+  &mdash; *Ghostbusters*

 ### Copying